ModelTC/Qwen-Image-Lightning/performance_report/README.md

 ---

 ### 6. Resolution Impact
-**Table 6** demonstrates that performance may vary with resolution changes.
-The results turns out that

 The results show that model performance can vary depending on resolution.
 In the `713×1280` case, `NFE100` struggles with accurately rendering a long numeric sequence, while both distilled models (`NFE8` and `NFE4`) handle it correctly.
 Conversely, at `1280×1280` resolution, `NFE100` and `NFE8` perform well, whereas `NFE4` fails to reproduce the sequence accurately.
 This demonstrates that resolution changes can improve or degrade performance depending on both base model and the distilled models.
 The visual results are demonstrated in **Table 6**.